 Those generated emotions are much more effective at persuading us to make a decision about buying a product than pure logic ever can be.
 This has been supported by multiple studies in consumer psychology and neuroscience.
 Functional magnetic resonate imaging (fMRI) establishes that we rely more on our feelings and past experience to analyze and evaluate whether we want to buy from a specific brand.

 Human beings respond to stories on an emotional level.
 Your targeted audience wants you to make your ad feel more like a story and less like a traditional ad.
-In fact, 92 percent of consumers say they want brands to make more story-based ads.
+In fact, say they want brands to make more story-based ads.

 Stories are also more effective in communicating information.
 Cognitive psychologist Jerome Bruner believes consumers will be 22 times likelier to remember some piece of information or data if it’s been relayed to them in story format.